Mellivory: Food

 Over its history as a food the main uses of honey have lain in cooking, baking, confection, as a spread on bread, as an addition to various beverages such as tea, and as a sweetener in some commercial beverages.

 Due to its energy density, honey is an important food for virtually all hunter-gatherer cultures in warm climates, with the Hadza people ranking honey as their favorite food.
 Honey hunters in Africa have a mutualistic relationship with certain species of honeyguide birds.

 Fermentation

-Possibly the world's oldest fermented beverage, dating from 9,000 years ago, mead ("honey wine") is the alcoholic product made by adding yeast to honey-water must and fermenting it for weeks or months.
+Possibly the world's oldest fermented beverage, dating from 9,000 years ago, mead (also known as honey wine) is the alcoholic product made by adding yeast to honey-water must and fermenting it for weeks or months.
 The yeast Saccharomyces cerevisiae is commonly used in modern mead production.

-Mead varieties include drinks called metheglin (with spices or herbs), melomel (with fruit juices, such as grape, specifically called pyment), hippocras (with cinnamon), and sack mead (high concentration of honey) Honey is also used to make mead beer, called "braggot".
+Mead varieties include drinks called metheglin (with spices or herbs), melomel (with fruit juices, such as grape, specifically called pyment), hippocras (with cinnamon), and sack mead (with a high concentration of honey).
+Honey is also used to make mead beer, called "braggot".